m-ender/retina/README.md

 ## How does it work?

-Retina takes one or two filenames (*pattern* and optionally *replacement*) as command-line arguments and has several different modes of operation.
+Retina either takes one or an even number of filenames as command-line arguments and has several different modes of operation.
+If you supply a single file, this is the *pattern*.
+If you supply an even number of files, these are treated as pairs of *pattern* and *replacement*.
 Instead of filenames, you can also supply the pattern and/or replacement directly on the command line, by using the common `-e` flag.
 So all of the following are valid invocations:

     Retina ./pattern.rgx
     Retina -e "foo.*"